 How to: Replace a Form Field with an Image

 This topic describes how to substitute an interactive form field in a PDF document with an image.
-To perform this task, remove the required form field from the document and display an image instead of the deleted field.
-Form field removal is necessary, because widget annotation is drawn over the page content and can overlap an image added at the form field’s position.
+To do this, remove the required form field from the document and display an image instead of the deleted field.
+Form field removal is necessary, because widget annotation is drawn over page content and can overlap an image added at the form field’s position.

 Follow the steps below to replace a form field with an image that maintains the same size and position.